Wandering Witch: The Journey of Elaina

 Wandering Witch: The Journey of Elaina (魔女の旅々, Majo no Tabitabi), or simply Wandering Witch, is a Japanese light novel series written by Jōgi Shiraishi and illustrated by Azure.
-SB Creative have released twenty-four volumes since April 2016 under their GA Novel label.
+SB Creative have released twenty-five volumes since April 2016 under their GA Novel label.
 A manga adaptation with art by Itsuki Nanao was serialized online from November 2018 to March 2024 via Square Enix's online manga magazine Manga Up!.
 It has been collected in six tankōbon volumes.
 The light novel is licensed in North America by Yen Press, and the manga is licensed by Square Enix.
 An anime television series adaptation produced by C2C aired from October to December 2020.
+A new anime film has been announced.

 Plot

 Fascinated by the stories of Niké, a witch who traveled around the world, Elaina aspires to take the same course.
 Her determination of studying books and magic leads to her becoming the youngest apprentice witch to pass the sorcery exam.
 However, when Elaina attempts to receive training in order to become a full-fledged witch, she is rejected due to her extraordinary talents until she finds Fran, the "Stardust Witch", who accepts her.
 After earning her title, the "Ashen Witch", Elaina begins her exploration around the world, visiting and facing all kinds of people and places.